-The environmental impacts of transportation systems have a wide reach, from global warming to local smog and noise.
-For some companies, particularly those with extensive supply and distribution networks, environmental impacts associated with logistics can represent a major part of their environmental footprint.
-Assessing the impacts of transporting products, goods, and materials for logistical purposes, and transporting members of the organization's workforce, is part of a comprehensive approach to planning environmental management strategies.
+The environmental impacts of transportation systems have a wide reach, from climate change (e.g.,) global warming) to local smog and noise.
+The transportation E of products, goods, materials and members of the workforce can also have significant socio-economic impacts on local communities including disruption, noise and changes in accessibility.
+For some companies, particularly those with extensive supply and distribution networks, socio-economic and environmental impacts EC associated with logistics can represent a major part of their environmental and social footprint.
+Assessing the environmental and socio-economic) impacts of transporting products, goods, and materials for logistical purposes, and transporting members of the organization's workforce, is part of a comprehensive approach to planning environmental (and socioeconomic)management strategies.